 Glenn P. Muir has served as a member of our Board of Directors since September 2015.
 From September 2000 until his retirement in May 2014, Mr. Muir served as Executive Vice President, Finance and Administration of Hologic, Inc., or Hologic, a publicly traded manufacturer and supplier of medical products, and was Hologic's Chief Financial Officer from 1992 until his May 2014 retirement.
 Mr. Muir served as the Controller of Hologic from October 1988 to 1992, including during its initial public offering in 1990.
 Mr. Muir served as a director of Hologic from 2001 through August 2013.
+In 2021, Mr. Muir was appointed as a member of the board of directors of Impulse Dynamics Limited, a privately-owned medical device company.
 Mr. Muir also has served as a member of the board of directors of a publicly traded life science company, Repligen Corporation, since September 2015, and a publicly held medical technology company, Neuronetics, Inc., since August 2017.
 From July 2014 until December 2017, Mr. Muir was a member of the board of directors of ReWalk Robotics Ltd., and from August 2014 until February 2017, Mr. Muir was a member of the board of directors of RainDance Technologies, Inc. Mr. Muir holds a B.B.A. with a major in accounting from the University of Massachusetts Amherst, an M.B.A. from the Harvard Graduate School of Business Administration and an M.Sc. in taxation from Bentley College Graduate School of Business.
 Mr. Muir is also a certified public accountant.
 We believe Mr. Muir is qualified to serve as a member of our Board of Directors based on his experience in the life sciences, biotechnology and pharmaceutical industries and for his knowledge of financial and corporate development matters.